ribasco/u8g2-rpi-demo/README.md

 CMake will automatically download the required libraries (wiring pi and u8g2) if it is not found on the target system.

 If you are compiling from the Linux platform, you need the Raspberry Pi toolchain (See Project Dependencies).
-If this is not yet in your system then CMake will try and download them for you.
+If this is not yet installed in your system then CMake will try and download them for you.
 If you happen to have the toolchain already installed, then you can pass the existing path to the compile script.

 ```bash
 ./compile.sh -t <path-of-the-rpi-toolchain>